Sebastian-GOAT/weather-cli/README.md

 ## ⬇️ Download

-Make sure you have installed Python v3.8+ and run the following scripts:
+Make sure you have installed Python v3.8+ and git.
+Then run the following scripts:

 ```bash
 mkdir weather-cli